College of Arts and Humanities

 The Office of Student Financial Aid (OSFA) administers all types of federal, state and institutional financial assistance programs and, in cooperation with other university offices, participates in the awarding of scholarships to deserving students.
 For information, visit: www.financialaid.umd.edu.

 Also, students can apply for a Linguistics Department Baggett Scholarship to work (in a paid position) as a research assistant during the summer.
-See below.
+See "Awards and Recognition" below.

 Awards and Recognition